hugoalcalde/imperfect_trainings/reports/README.md

 >
 > Answer:

 In total we have implemented 2 tests.
 Primarly, we are testing the training data dimensions and the randomness of our experiments as these are the most critical parts of our project.
-With `test_data.py` we guarantee that the data splits correctly and with `test_seed` we examine every configuration file in order to check that the manual seed is always set to 42.
+With `test_data.py` we guarantee that the data splits correctly and with `test_seed.py` we examine every configuration file in order to check that the manual seed is always set to 42.
 This is a key aspect in our project, since we are randomnly altering image labels, we want to make sure that the experiments are reproducible and these images are the same when we train the model several times.

---- question 7 fill here ---

 ### Question 8